 The key information technologies or IT are constantly changing.
-That is why it is so important to go ahead and find out which are the major strategic areas that will be decisive in 2021.
+That is why it is so important to go ahead and find out which are the major strategic areas that will be decisive in 2023.
 This is the case of the platform economy, which plays a decisive role in this moment of digital transformation.
 How will it evolve over the next few years?
 Their influence on microservices and serverless functions is decisive.
-Below, we offer a review of the 10 trends that will be the protagonists over the next 12 months.
+Below, we offer a review of the 10 IT trends that will be the protagonists over the next 12 months.

 1. Serverless computing

 Serverless computing will be the next big IT change in the years ahead, in sharp competition with microservices.
 Serverless computing will be precisely the answer to how to deploy and run those microservices in a way that is cost-effective for companies.
 It is necessary to find integration solutions that are the answer that companies are looking for serverless computing on a centralized platform.

 2. Cloud Computing

 This is not a new trend, far from it, but 2023 will see its definitive take-off in sectors where it was unthinkable that it would be accepted until years ago.
 First, financial institutions joined the cloud computing, and gradually insurance companies, health companies or even law enforcement agencies have approached it.
 An open-source system such as Kubernetes can become a protagonist given the growing awareness of the risks that exist in the cloud, to which can be added the use of Agile Stack.